Your Position: Home - Hardware - Top Considerations For Buying A Sound Barrier Wall

 While there are many products available to treat noise within interior environments, such as sound-proof windows, doors and building materials, treating outdoor soundproofing is considerably more challenging.

-Nuisance noises from such activities as highways, trains, HVAC equipment and many other sources are frequently mitigated with the use of noise barriers, or sound wall.
+Nuisance noises from activities such as highways, trains, HVAC equipment and many other sources are frequently mitigated with the use of noise barriers or sound walls.

-As the name indicates, these structures are designed specifically to block unwanted sound waves from a particular source from reaching a particular receiver.
+These structures are specifically designed to block unwanted sound waves from reaching a particular receiver.

 While traditional sound walls were comprised of simple materials like concrete or wood, some of today’s sound walls employ sophisticated sound-absorbing technology.

-Consumers today have a broad variety of sound barrier material and options to choose from, including wood, concrete, metal and synthetic materials.
+Consumers today have a broad variety of sound barrier materials and options to choose from, including wood, concrete, metal, and synthetic materials.

 The level of performance and durability of each product dictates the cost.
 Researching and determining which barrier type is best for you is an important process, given the significant cost for an engineered sound wall.

-As you would assume, the most common reason for purchasing a sound wall is to reduce unwanted noise from a specific source.
-And noise sources are all different.
+The most common reason for purchasing a sound wall is to reduce unwanted noise from a specific source.
+Noise sources vary significantly.

-For example, a simple swimming pool pump may emanate sound in the 65-80 decibel range, which is comparable to riding in a subway car.
+For example, a simple swimming pool pump may emit sound in the 65-80 decibel range, which is comparable to riding in a subway car.

 On the other hand, jet engine testing facilities have noise sources that can run as loud as 150 dBA, which can cause severe hearing damage instantly.